Media portrayal of asexuality: Web series

-Caduceus Clay, in the web series Critical Role, is asexual and aromantic.
-In episode 114 of campaign 2, he states that "[sex] is not really my thing".
-Player Taliesin Jaffe tweeted in support of Asexual Awareness Week in regards to the character and then confirmed on Talks Machina that he planned on the character being asexual from the beginning but had waited for an organic moment to reveal it.

-In episode 14 of the web series Dimension 20: A Crown of Candy, Liam Wilhelmina comes out to his father as asexual.
+Evan Edinger, an American-born YouTuber based in London, England, identifies as being on the asexual spectrum, near demisexual.
+Edinger is known for his "British VS American" series, in which he compares topics such as exams, healthcare systems and taxes with guest YouTubers from Britain.
 Additionally, Percival King / Percy in the web series, Epithet Erased is a police officer with a strict moral code, values order and safety, and is asexual.
 The creator of the show, Brendan Blaber, confirmed that she is asexual and may also be aromantic.
 He also said that while Percy is female and asexual, it was his "intention to leave everything beyond that point up to the viewer," adding that headcanons of fans that she is trans, non-binary, autistic, or anything else, is valid.

-Evan Edinger, an American-born YouTuber based in London, England, identifies as being on the asexual spectrum, near demisexual.
-Edinger is known for his "British VS American" series, in which he compares topics such as exams, healthcare systems and taxes with guest YouTubers from Britain.
+Actual play

+Caduceus Clay, in the actual play series Critical Role, is asexual and aromantic.
+In episode 114 of campaign 2, he states that "[sex] is not really my thing".
+Player Taliesin Jaffe tweeted in support of Asexual Awareness Week in regards to the character and then confirmed on the aftershow Talks Machina that he planned on the character being asexual from the beginning but had waited for an organic moment to reveal it.
+In episode 14 of the actual play series Dimension 20: A Crown of Candy, Liam Wilhelmina comes out to his father as asexual.